planetary-social/planetary-ios/README.md

 ## Functionality in Libraries but not in the app
-* Private groups
+* Private groups.
-* Editing content
+* Editing content.
-* Tombstoning content
+* Tombstoning content.
-* Partial feed replication
+* Partial feed replication.
-* Routing traffic over tor / anonymizing networks
+* Routing traffic over tor / anonymizing networks.
-* TrustNet transitive abuse moderation algorithm
+* TrustNet transitive abuse moderation algorithm.
-* Suggest new people to follow
+* Suggest new people to follow.
 * Direct serverless DHT Invite generation and redemption.
 * Log in to web services using scuttlebutt identity through QR code.
-* Metafeeds (single identity key writer for multiple feeds for a single user)
+* Metafeeds (single identity key writer for multiple feeds for a single user).

 ## Functionality in a prototyping and spec stage
-* Partial feed replication
+* Partial feed replication.
-* Multiple device for a single user (fusion identities)
+* Multiple device for a single user (fusion identities).
-* Feed fork detection and recovery
+* Feed fork detection and recovery.
 * Serverless Messaging Layer Security (MLS) for group messaging.
-* Known Bugs
+* Known Bugs.
 * A current list of known bugs in Planetary’s iOS app is in github issues.
-* Database on device occasionally gets corrupted
+* Database on device occasionally gets corrupted.
-* New installs fail to initialize correctly rarely
+* New installs fail to initialize correctly rarely.
-* Connection information is only displayed on debug screens
+* Connection information is only displayed on debug screens.
-* Sometimes users need to pull to refresh to see new content
+* Sometimes users need to pull to refresh to see new content.

 ## License